OleHolmNielsen/ITwiki/docs/RHEL_services.rst

 TFTP file server
 ===================================

-The TFTP_ file server may be used for :ref:`PXE_booting` client devices.
+The TFTP_ file server may be used for :ref:`PXE-booting` client devices.
 See some advice about installing a TFTP server:

 * http://www.bo-yang.net/2015/08/31/centos7-install-tftp-server